A4Bio/ChrisCell/README.md

 bash run_example.sh
 ```

 This script runs the `inference.py` script with sample data provided in the `examples` folder.
-It uses a sample density map and a ground truth PDB file for evaluation.

 We also provide an example tutorial in `quick_start.ipynb`.